Vaccination Associated Fibrosarcoma Cancer In Your Cat And What You Can Do To Prevent It

 Ron Hines DVM PhD

 We all know that older cats, like older people, are more susceptible to cancer.
-But beginning in the late 1980’s, veterinarians began to see a strange tumor occurring on the body of cats at much too young an age.
-Pathologists, examining these tumors, found that most were composed a malignant, mutated form of the fibroblast cell, a cell type that basically holds all the organs and structures of the body together (connective tissue).
+But beginning in the late 1980’s, veterinarians began to see a strange tumor occurring on the surface of cats at much too young an age.
+Pathologists, examining these tumors, found that most were composed a malignant, mutated form of fibroblast cells.
+Fibroblasts are the cells that basically hold all the organs and structures of the body together.
+In that role, the form the body’s connective tissue.
 These particular fibroblasts (subcutaneous) were the ones that help bond the skin to the muscle and bone structures below.
 The tumors were named feline vaccination-related fibrosarcomas or VAS for short.
 Before these tumors appeared, veterinarians had access to vaccines that were injected deep into the pet’s muscles (intramuscular) – like the tetanus shots you receive.
 But the newer cat and dog vaccines of the time were designed to be given just under the skin (subcutaneously) or intramuscularly.
 Vets liked the subcutaneous vaccines.
 They seem to cause less discomfort to pets and because of the immune system cells that naturally dwell there, some thought that giving them under the skin produced higher levels of immunity.
 Given subcutaneously, they were also much less likely to hit a major nerve.

 Both male and female cats and all breeds appear equally susceptible to VAS.
 The rate of growth of these tumors is highly variable.
 Some begin to develop as early as a few weeks after a vaccination, others not for many years.
 They spread slowly and your veterinarian can usually remove them – but they have a nasty tendency of coming back.
 Usually, they returned in the same general area where they had been removed, but in a few cases they had moved to other locations in the cat’s body.